Thrashin': Plot

-Corey and Hook later meet up that night, after an earlier confrontation, at the "Dagger house" (a punk rock house overrun with Daggers and graffiti, quite common in the 1980s throughout Los Angeles communities).
+After an earlier confrontation, Corey and Hook meet up that night at the "Dagger house" (a punk rock house overrun with Daggers and graffiti, quite typical in the 1980s throughout Los Angeles communities).
 The rivals joust in the Bronson Canyon ditch until Corey is injured and the police arrive.
-With Corey's arm broken he is convinced he cannot compete in the downhill, and places blame on Chrissy, who wasn't there to assist him in his time of need; she left with the Daggers as the police were arriving, but in protest reminds him that she had begged him not to engage in the duel in the first place.
-As Chrissy is driving away, Corey runs outside to try to make up with her, but she doesn't hear him behind her.
-An emotionally upset Chrissy arrives back at the Daggers' house, tells her brother she is going back to Indiana, and asks to be driven to the bus station in the morning; she goes upstairs to pack.
-Later, Corey skates over to the Daggers' house looking for Chrissy, but Hook's girlfriend tells him that she has already taken Chrissy to the bus station, that she doesn't have a phone number for Chrissy, and that Chrissy was crying inconsolably when she returned.
+With Corey's arm broken, he is convinced he cannot compete in the downhill and places blame on Chrissy, who wasn't there to assist him in his time of need; she left with the Daggers as the police were arriving, but in protest reminds him that she had begged him not to engage in the duel in the first place.
+As Chrissy drives away, Corey runs outside to try to make up with her, but she doesn't hear him behind her.
+An emotionally upset Chrissy arrives at the Daggers' house, tells her brother she is returning to Indiana and asks to be driven to the bus station in the morning; she goes upstairs to pack.
+Later, Corey skates over to the Daggers' house looking for Chrissy.
+Still, Hook's girlfriend tells him that she has already taken Chrissy to the bus station, that she doesn't have a phone number, and that Chrissy was crying inconsolably when she returned.
 These are all lies; Chrissy is still upstairs packing.
-Later that night, Chrissy and her brother have a heart to heart about his protectiveness of her as he drives her to the bus station, where she gets on the bus to Indiana.
+Later that night, Chrissy and her brother have a heart-to-heart about his protectiveness of her as he drives her to the bus station, where she gets on the bus to Indiana.

 Meanwhile, Corey mopes around.
 He starts to miss Chrissy and begins to practice downhill skateboarding.
-With a broken arm he has to be very cautious and proves to not be able to perform as well.
-Chrissy, having second thoughts, exits her bus on the highway and hitch-hikes back to Los Angeles just in time to see Corey and Hook battle it out in the last turn of the downhill race.
-Hook flies over the side of the road and Corey speeds through the finish line at 63 mph off a ramp and into a crowd of fans who cheer him in victory.
-He is awarded a professional contract with Smash Skates and enough money to rebuild the destroyed ramp burnt by the Daggers.
-Hook tells Corey that he respects his skill and approves Corey's relationship with Chrissy, seeing Corey as worthy and respectful, and apparently having taken his talk with Chrissy to heart.
+With a broken arm, he has to be very cautious, and he proves unable to perform well.
+Having doubts, Chrissy exits her bus on the highway and hitch-hikes back to Los Angeles just in time to see Corey and Hook battle it out in the last turn of the downhill race.
+Hook flies over the side of the road, and Corey speeds through the finish line at 63 MPH off a ramp and into a crowd of fans who cheer him in victory.
+He is awarded a professional contract with Smash Skates and enough money to rebuild the ramp destroyed by the Daggers.
+Hook tells Corey that he respects his skill and approves of Corey's relationship with Chrissy, seeing Corey as worthy and respectful and having taken his talk with Chrissy to heart.
 In respecting Corey, Hook, for the first time, is looked at as respectable as well.